 George Bryans' home

-This fall, the men are studying Making Sense of the Christian Faith.
+The men are studying Making Sense of the Christian Faith.
 This book is an exciting exploration of the major theological doctrines of the Christian faith.
 Written as a conversation that invites you to "jump into" the conversation, these pages tackle Theology, Creation, Sin, Incarnation, Atonement, and much more.

 Join us!
 Come as you are able.